hhas/appleeventbridge/AppleEventBridge/doc-source/8 commands.md

 * `withTimeout:` -- The number of seconds to wait for the application to reply before raising a timeout error.
 The default timeout (`AEBDefaultTimeout`) is 120 seconds but this can be changed if necessary; use `AEBNoTimeout` to wait indefinitely.
 For example, a longer timeout may be needed to prevent a timeout error occurring during a particularly long-running application command.
 Note: due to a quirk in the Apple Event Manager API, timeout errors may be reported as either error -1712 (the Apple event timed out) or -609 (connection invalid, which is also raised when an application unexpectedly quits while handling a command).

 * `considering:`/`ignoring:` -- Some applications may allow the client to specify text attributes that should be considered or ignored when performing string comparisons, e.g. when resolving by-test references.
-When specifying the attributes to ignore, the list should contain zero or more of the following enumerators: `XX.case`, `XX.diacriticals`, `XX.numericStrings`, `XX.hyphens`, `XX.punctuation`, `XX.whitespace` [TO DO: these are standard terms so should eventually be defined on AEBSymbol base class, allowing `AEB.case`, etc to be used across all apps, but for now must use the glue's own prefix code, e.g. `TET.case`].
+When specifying the attributes to ignore, the list should contain zero or more of the following enumerators: `XX.case`, `XX.diacriticals`, `XX.numericStrings`, `XX.hyphens`, `XX.punctuation`, `XX.whitespace` [TO DO: these are standard terms so should eventually be defined on AEBSymbol base class, allowing `AEB.case`, etc to be used across all apps, but for now must use the glue's own prefix code, e.g. `TED.case`].
 Note that most applications currently ignore this setting and always use the default behaviour, which is to ignore case but consider everything else.